psychemedia/storytelling-notes/three-heads-well.md

 This the lassie was at her wit's end to know how to do, for she had never seen or heard of any one who could wash black wool white.
 Still she said nothing, but took the wool and went down with it to the well.
 There the little birds sung again, and told her to take the wool and dip it into the great butt that stood there; and she did so, and out it came as white as snow.

-"Well I never!" said the old witch, when she come in with the wool, "it's no good keeping yon.
+"Well I never!" said the old witch, when she come in with the wool, "it's no good keeping you.
 You can do everything, and at last you'll be the plague of my life.
 We'd best part, so take your wages and be off."

 Then the old hag drew out three caskets, one red, one green, and one blue, and of these the lassie was to choose one aa wages for her service.
 Now she didn't know at all which to choose, but the little birds sung—